microsoft/qsharp/katas/content/key_distribution/index.md

     "title": "Overview"
 })

-Quantum key distribution is a type of quantum communication protocols that allow two parties to generate shared secret keys - random strings of bits known only to those two parties.
+Quantum key distribution is a type of quantum communication protocol that allows two parties to generate shared secret keys - random strings of bits known only to those two parties.
 These shared keys can then be used for a variety of different classical cryptographic protocols like encryption or authentication.

 Quantum key distribution protocols include two parties, commonly referred to as Alice and Bob, that have two communication channels between them, one quantum channel that allows Alice to send qubits to Bob and one bidirectional classical channel.
 The quantum channel in such protocols is usually implemented with photons acting as qubits.